publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schU/ptII/m__us_usc_t26_s1394.md

                 (i) __Businesses in enterprise communities eligible__

+                    (I) __In general__

-                    References in section 1397C to empowerment zones shall be treated as including references to enterprise communities.
+                        Except as provided in subclause (II), references in section 1397C to empowerment zones shall be treated as including references to enterprise communities.

+                    (II) __Special rule for employee residence test__

+                        For purposes of subsection (b)(6) and (c)(5) of section 1397C, an employee shall be treated as a resident of an empowerment zone if such employee is a resident of an empowerment zone, an enterprise community, or a qualified low-income community within an applicable nominating jurisdiction.

                 (ii) __Waiver of requirements during startup period__